MusaOzcetin/IPE/eligibility_wizard_logic.md

    - If `requirements_loaded` is `true` and `check_progress < total_requirements`, execute the routing step `ask_requirements_questions`.
    - Do not add meta-comments (e.g., “one last question” or “final requirement”).
+   - After finishing the evaluation, immediately proceed with step 5.
+Do not output your internal evaluation process.

 5. **Final Summary**